 IPV refers to In-Person Verification, and it is a new prerequisite for mutual fund investors.
 To do this, your AMC will re-validate the KYC info you submitted online.
 You either need to physically meet the official representative from the fund house or distributor with all the original documents.

 In simple words, your passport photo affixed to the corner of the mutual fund form won’t be enough anymore.
 They need to know that a real person has applied.

 2. IPV In Detail

-The Prevention of Money Laundering Act, 2002 (PMLA), came into effect from July 1, 2005.
-This Act was designed to ensure that no one was able to use investment tools to launder their ill-gained wealth.
+The Prevention of Money Laundering Act, 2002 (PMLA), came into effect from 1 July 2005.
+This Act was designed to ensure that no one was able to use investment tools to park their ill-gained wealth.
 Soon after the Act coming into effect, the SEBI (Securities and Exchange Board of India) mandated that all intermediaries helping their clients with investments (including mutual funds), should adopt the Know your Customer (KYC) policy.
 Along with this, it was also necessary for intermediaries to formulate and implement policies vis-a-vis the guidelines on anti-money laundering measures.

 a.
 New / Additional Purchases